xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 This action will be pending until your member [accepts the request](https://docs.katalon.com/katalon-analytics/docs/setup-org-team-project.html#invite-a-user-to-the-organization).

+> You need to enable SSO for your own account in order to login via SSO.

 ## View and Manage User Authentication

 ### View Pending SSO Requests